How Do I Swaddle A Newborn?

 So here's what to do.
 Lay out a lightweight blanket on your bed or the floor in a diamond shape.
 Picture a clock face.
 Fold the top corner (12 o'clock) down about 6 inches.
 Put your baby here, with her head just above the fold and her feet pointing toward 6 o'clock.
 Pick up the right-hand corner of the blanket (3 o'clock) and wrap it firmly over her right arm and chest, then behind her back (under her left arm).
 Next take the 6 o'clock corner of the blanket and pull it up over her feet, tucking it under her chin.
 Finally, pull the remaining corner (9 o'clock) across her body and around and under her back.
 Done!

 (Still too hard?
-Try a swaddling blanket, designed specifically for this purpose.)
+Try a swaddling blanket or pouch, designed specifically for this purpose.)